 When is the next Annual Conference?

-The 2019 Annual Conference was held on May 16th at The Principal York Hotel.
-Details of the 2020 event will be available here in due course.
+The 2020 Annual Conference is due to be held on May 14th at The Principal York Hotel.
+Details will be issued to regions shortly.

 Can I go to the HASSRA Annual Conference?

 Conference is usually attended by National Officers, members of the National Board, representatives and observers from Regional Associations.
 Understandably we could never accommodate all 60,000 members, but individual requests to attend can usually be accommodated.
 Please contact your region who will be able to provide more information on how to attend Conference.